floorford/bootcamp--week-09--react/scripts/03-state/README.md

 	6. Now add the interactivty - add your event handlers
 		- Don't forget:	using `this.setState()`?
 BIND
 		- Modifying state?
 Make sure you don't change the state DIRECTLY, but reassign it
+		- Not sure what a method or operator does?
+Use MDN docs
 - Finally, unexpected crazy weird things going on?
 Don't panic - take a breath and try to use the react dev tools to see what's going on - he's your new best friend.
 - It's okay if this all seems a bit much right now!
 - Use git!